Max-linear models in random environment: Max-linear processes on directed acyclic lattice graphs

-Considered as a communication network, provided $X_i$ is a finite random variable, the opinion expressed at node $i$ may originate in a large number of opinions along an infinite path.
-As there may be many sequences of subgraphs with limit $(V,E)$ the opinion expressed at node $i$ depends on this sequence.
-There may be sequences of subgraphs or paths in subgraphs leading to $X_i=\infty$, whereas others result in a finite limit variable.
-If $X_i=\infty$ a.s. node $i$ and, as a consequence, all its descendants also become infinite.
+{Provided $X_i$ is almost surely finite, the value at node $i$ may originate in a large number of values along an infinite path.
+As there may be many sequences of subgraphs with limit $(V,E)$ the random variable at node $i$ depends on this sequence.
+There may be sequences of subgraphs or paths in subgraphs leading to very large values of $X_i$, as a consequence, all its descendants also become large.}

-\brem The finite max-linear coefficient matrix $B$ in Definition~\ref{MLP}(b) can be calculated from the positive weights $c_{ki} = c_{ki} (H)$, $i \in V(H), k \in \{i\}\cup\pa (i)$, assigned to the edges of $H$, for every given finite DAG $H$ by a simple path analysis. {The max-linear coefficient $b_{ji}$ is positive if and only if $j\in\An(i)$ and its value is the maximum of products along all directed paths between $j$ and $i$; cf. \cite[Theorem~2.2]{GK}.}

-For the infinite DAG $G$, applying this path analysis we immediately see that the max-linear coefficient matrix heavily depends on the chosen finite sub-DAG $H$.
-Thus for distinct sub-DAGs we obtain different coefficient matrices.
-In general we cannot identify a recursive max-linear process with a unique max-linear coefficient matrix.
-In particular, this is not possible if the chosen DAG $G$ has no roots.
-Therefore, in the {next} section we first treat the case that $V(G) \subset \nat_0^2$, so that every node has at most finitely many ancestors. \erem